 Table 15

-These are the basic akshar rules on which the overall Devanagari LGR is based.
-As languages other than Hindi are considered, some additional language specific characters and rules are introduced.
+These are the basic akshar formation rules on which the overall Devanagari LGR is based.
+As languages other than Hindi are considered, some additional language-specific characters and rules are introduced.
 There are some additional finer aspects to these rules as one takes into account the digits, punctuations and special standalone characters like Avagraha.
 Those aspects are not discussed here as the [MSR] on which the LGRs are supposed to be based, excludes those characters.

 Variants